maschkef/little-linux-helper/docs/mod_btrfs_backup.md

 ## Module: `modules/backup/mod_btrfs_backup.sh` - BTRFS Snapshot-Based Backup Operations

 **1. Purpose:**
-This module provides comprehensive BTRFS snapshot-based backup functionality.
-It creates read-only snapshots of BTRFS subvolumes (`@` and `@home`) and transfers them to a backup destination using `btrfs send/receive`.
+This module provides comprehensive BTRFS snapshot-based backup functionality with dynamic subvolume selection.
+It creates read-only snapshots of configured and auto-detected BTRFS subvolumes and transfers them to a backup destination using `btrfs send/receive`.
 The module includes integrity checking, cleanup mechanisms, and management tools for BTRFS backups.
-It is designed to work with standard BTRFS subvolume layouts commonly used by distributions like openSUSE, Arch Linux, and others.
+It supports both manual configuration and automatic detection of BTRFS subvolumes, making it compatible with various BTRFS layouts used by different Linux distributions.

 **2. Initialization & Dependencies:**
 *   **Library Source:** The module sources two critical libraries: